ahmedmohamed7334/Sales_Forcast_Project/README.md

 # Sales Forecast Project

 ## Project Overview
 The Sales Forecast Project is currently under development.
 All files, data structures, and functionalities are subject to change based on project requirements and improvements.
-The system is designed to leverage hierarchical neural networks for predictive analytics using CSV file inputs.
+The system is designed to leverage hierarchical neural networks for predictive analytics using CSV file inputs

 ## System Architecture
 The project utilizes a multi-layered neural network approach: